notatiyyah/boris-bikes/README.md

 - Release a bike, where it returns a Bike object.
 (In the future this will be a Bike from the docked_bikes array)
 - Dock a bike, where it adds a Bike obeject to the docked_bikes array

-Bike has one method - working?
-Which returns its' working status (true/false)
+Bike has one method:
+- working?, which returns its' working status (true/false)